Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Lw9r_gSLLOE.md

 ### Transcript

-> can you stand on the space level while it launches yeah wait i think you can i think you can yeah or at least i've seen people do it i don't know if that's changed or not
+> can you stand on the space level while it launches yeah wait I think you can I think you can yeah or at least I've seen people do it I don't know if that's changed or not